g002alghisi/WPA3-testing-platform/Hostapd/README.md

 The configuration files have been created based on the template that can be found at `/usr/share/doc/hostapd/examples/hostapd.conf` (`Ubuntu`).

-In order to work with WPA3 SAE-PK, a special psk has to be generated.
+In order to work with WPA3 SAE-PK, a special PSK is required.
 To do it, the original script `sae_pk_gen` is used.
 This can be found in the `hostapd` repository and compiled from the code following the tutorial at [https://github.com/vanhoefm/hostap-wpa3](https://github.com/vanhoefm/hostap-wpa3).